Patrick-DS/2048-self-playing-game/README.md

 # 2048 AI solver game

 TO-DOs:
-- Render board from game state
+X Render board from game state
+X Animate movement
 - Animate creation and deletion of cells
-- Animate movement
 - Animate movement of merging cells in various combinations.
 In all four directions:
   - 0,1 -> 0
   - 0,2 -> 0